clopca/cdk-vpclattice-alpha/API.md

 - *Type:* string

-The id of the target group.
+The ID of the target group.

 ---